jpatel531/clothing_test/README.md

 ##Code Layout

 This test is an AngularJS on Rails application.
-The task of Rails is both to render JSON to the Angular front-end, while Angular is in charge of routing, templating, rendering products and vouchers, and dynamically validating vouchers and updating the shopping cart total accordingly.
+The task of Rails is both to store the user's choices in a session and to render JSON to the Angular front-end.
+Angular is in charge of routing, templating, rendering products and vouchers, and dynamically validating vouchers and updating the shopping cart total accordingly.
 I will as follows, go through the relevant files and provide a high-level overview of the code.

 ###Rails Backend